 Keeping everything in separate piles, thinly slice the remaining chilli, mushrooms and spring onions, peel and thinly slice the remaining garlic cloves, finely chop the lemongrass hearts and cut the remaining ginger into fine matchsticks.

 Trim the French beans and cut in half.
 Trim the pak choi, slice off the leafy parts and keep separate to the stems.

 Cook the noodles in water according to the packet instructions, drain and rinse under cold water to arrest cooking.
 Toss with a tiny scrap of toasted sesame oil to prevent them sticking.
 Set aside.

-Bring the stock back up to a simmer on the stove and add the French beans and pak choi stems, and the lemongrass, ginger and chilli.
+Bring the stock back up to a simmer on the stove and add the French beans and pak choi stems, and the lemongrass, ginger, garlic and chilli.

 Cook for three or four minutes, then add the chicken, mushrooms, beansprouts and the pak choi leaves.
 Simmer for a couple of minutes until the chicken is re-heated and the vegetables tender-crisp.
 Finally, throw in the remaining spring onion.